twilsonpierce/Tionna.Tech/README.md

 * Successfully, all 20 students graduated from the Girls Who Code program.

 #### Full-Stack Web Developer,[C4Q(Coalition For Queens)](https://www.c4q.nyc/)|July 2016- June 2017
-* Completed a 10-month intensive project-based Full-Stack Web Development program with only a 5% acceptance rate and collaborated with leading developers, designers and project managers from Spotify, Tumblr, Google, LinkedIn, etc.
+* Completed a 10-month intensive project-based Full-Stack Web Development program with only a 5% acceptance rate.
+* Collaborated with leading developers, designers and project managers from Spotify, Tumblr, Google, LinkedIn, etc.

 #### Intern,[C4Q(Coalition For Queens)](https://www.c4q.nyc/)|January 2017- August 2017
 * Assisted the the Founder & CEO independently with the operations and procedures to ensure the continued growth of our tech non-profit organization.